-I've read thousands, maybe millions of books in my lifetime already, and none of that would be possible without libraries.
-I mean, I can't even afford a tiny fraction of that many books.
-But with the library, I have access to so, so many books.
-I would not be half the writer I am had I never read all those books.
-I would not have half the knowledge rattling around in my brain right now without them.
-I would not be the person I am today without those books, and so I am 100% behind supporting local, public libraries.
+I've read thousands of books in my life already, and none of that would be possible without libraries.
+Who could afford even a tiny fraction of the books I've read?
+But with the library, I have access to a treasure trove of knowledge and entertainment.
+I would not be half the writer I am had I never read those books.
+I would not be the person I am today without those books, Thus, I am 100% behind supporting local public libraries.
 Also school libraries.
-Also, private libraries are pretty cool too, but the public ones are the big deal when it comes to general, free access.
+Private libraries are pretty cool too, but the public ones are the important ones when it comes to accessibility.

-Also, authors are really supported by libraries.
-Libraries make up a huge percent of sales, and then the books get spread to a wide range of people who can recommend them, spread the word, etc., and may even buy their own copy (as I do with the ones that I really like.)
-Librarians are also just huge, huge people in the book industry.
-Seriously, they should be your best friends, as readers and writers.
+Authors are hugely supported by libraries too.
+They make up a decent percent of sales, and library readership numbers help publishers decide which authors to continue publishing.
+(Both things that don't happen with pirated books.
+DON'T PIRATE!)
+Through the library, books get into the hands of a wide range of people who can recommend them, spread the word, and even buy their own copy (as I do with the ones that I really like.)
+Librarians are also just huge figures in the book industry.
+Seriously, they should be your best friends as readers and writers.

 Why I Hate James Pat...